xkunwu/xkunwu.github.io/pages/about/fear_nothing.md

 ## Dive into the sea: overcome [Thalassophobia](https://en.wikipedia.org/wiki/Thalassophobia)

-I revisited the red sea 6-years later, but this time on the other side.
+I revisited the Red Sea 6-years later, but this time on the other side.

 When my diving coach asked if I have the problem of Thalassophobia, this photo immediately popped into my mind: